lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 Note that most are located in the historic city centre and will therefore be more expensive than other options located further afield.
 There are plenty more accommodations (hotels, apartments, etc.) to choose from in the city, both within the historic centre and outside.
 The public city bus network works well and the city is pleasant to walk around.

 > [!IMPORTANT]
+> **Accommodation Information**:
-> For field trips, accommodation **is included** in the fee and managed by the organisation.
+> For the congress in Oviedo, accommodation **is not included** in the registration fee and participants are responsible for arranging their own accommodation.
+We recommend booking early to secure the best prices and availability.
+Please refer to the accommodation section below for detailed information and helpful tips.
+For the pre-conference excursion, accommodation **is included** in the fee and managed by the organisation.

 # Pre-conference fieldtrip